gloriouspidgeon855/IroncowNASArmbian/README.md

 You ABSOLUTELY MUST edit the UUID in BOTH armbianEnv.txt AND extlinux.conf to match the UUID of the bootable partition on the image YOU flash!!!
 Otherwise your device will NOT boot, and you WILL be dropped to an emergency shell to figure it out on your own!

 The rk3568-nas.dts file was compiled with the linux 6.12 kernel files based on information from the stock .dtb file and comparison with the very hardware similar QNAP TS433 existing .dts file in the mainline kernel.

+Alternatively, the unspyware.sh script will disable the stock backdoors (at least the ones that were easiest to find/most annoying) and let you enter the desktop environment with the stock Debian 11 OS.